prebiotic, probiotic, and postbiotic food sources

 Since everyone’s microbiome is unique, probiotics can sometimes make digestion worse by adding the wrong kind of probiotic bacteria to an already imbalanced microbiome.
 But everyone needs postbiotics, especially SCFAs like butyrate, for gut health.
 So, for most people, postbiotic supplementation or increasing postbiotic-rich foods may be more beneficial for their personal microbiome and gut environment.

-Get a Postbiotic Boost with BodyBio Butyrate
+Get a Postbiotic Boost with Butyrate

-Postbiotics are the next frontier in the alternative health space.
+Postbiotics are a new frontier in the alternative health space.
 With so much more research to be done, we’ve barely scratched the surface of these remarkable probiotic-made compounds.
+We can’t wait to see how the world of postbiotics continues to grow and evolve!

 Featured Product